-When choosing a space for mattress storage, avoid damp basements, hot attics, or any space that is not temperature-controlled or has unconditioned air.
-If you must use an unconditioned space, check the mattress often for signs of mildew damage.
+When choosing a space for mattress storage, avoid damp basements, hot attics, or any space that is not temperature-controlled or does not have conditioned air.
+If you must use a space that is not temperature controlled, check the mattress often for signs of mildew damage.

 Keep the Mattress and Box Springs in Mattress Bags